WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 to our ESP32.

-First, place the headers closest to the edge of the board in the encoder holes
+First, place the (1x6) socket headers in the motor/encoder holes closest to the edges of the board.

 <img src="photos/headerForEncoder.jpg" width="300">

-Then solder the headers for the motors to the Driver Board
+Then solder the headers for the motors to the Driver Board.
+You will want to be sure that the sockets are reasonably vertical; otherwise, the motors might not fit correctly.
+The easiest way to do that is to solder one pin of each header and then check that it's vertical before soldering the other five pins.

 <img src="photos/solderEncoderHeaders.jpg" width="300">